Fritz Todt: Career

-"His personal views on business questions and, what was more important, the success of the motorway project kept Todt in the inner circle of the Führer.
-At the same time, his deliberate pose as a technical expert, as a man without interest in internal power struggles, saved him from the adversaries of the more important party leaders for a long time".
+His personal views on business questions and, what was more important, the success of the motorway project kept Todt in the inner circle of the Führer.
+At the same time, his deliberate pose as a technical expert, as a man without interest in internal power struggles...shielded him from the hostility of the more prominent Party leaders.

 He was given the task of organizing a new construction company for the motorways (Reichsautobahnen).
-He edited the journal Die Strasse, which was a publication of his agency from 1934 to 1942.
+(Note: Meanwhile, Todt also edited the journal Die Strasse, which was a publication of his from 1934 to 1942.
+See: R. Vahrenkamp Register for "Die Strasse") According to historian Adam Tooze, Todt was selected for his political commitment to the Nazi cause, for being an 'old fighter' of the Nazi Party who was unquestioningly loyal to Hitler, and for his embrace of the Nazi's racial Weltanschauung.
+Hitler allocated 5 billion Reichsmarks for the autobahn project over a 5-year period and entrusted Todt to oversee it in its entirety.
+Historian Frank McDonough avows that the extensive road network's "underlying rationale" was to "speed up military transport during a war."
+(Note: Tooze shares a similar opinion, writing: "the ultimate rationale for these gigantic roadways was military.
+Germany's fundamental strategic dilemma was its vulnerability to military attack from both east and west.
+The autobahns would serve as the 'lifeline' of a reconstructed national defence system.")
 For his work on the autobahnen, Todt was recognized with the German National Prize for Art and Science by Hitler, next to Ernst Heinkel, Ferdinand Porsche and Willy Messerschmitt.
-Hitler donated the award during 1937, devised as a replacement for the Nobel Prize, which Hitler forbade Germans from accepting starting during 1936.
+Hitler donated the award during 1937, devised as a replacement for the Nobel Prize, which Hitler forbade Germans from accepting in 1936.